By: Katy Rowe-Schurwanz

 Discover Additional Reports With Updated Earliest Known Ancestor Information in Discover™

-You can also view paternal countries of origin in our Discover reports: the Haplogroup Story, Country Frequency, and the Time Tree.
-These reports are best used with the most up-to-date Earliest Known Ancestor information, and help with Y-DNA haplogroup research.
+You can also view paternal countries of origin in our Discover reports: the Haplogroup Story, Country Frequency, Time Tree, Group Time Tree, Globetrekker, and the new Match Time Tree.
+These reports are best used with the most up-to-date Earliest Known Ancestor information, and help with Y-DNA haplogroup research, and soon, with mtDNA haplogroup research, with the launch of the mtDNA Discover reports in early 2025.

 What if I Find New Information About My Earliest Known Ancestors That Differs From What I’ve Already Entered?